 The students of Professor Gail Gelburd’s Museums Studies Class have partnered with Willimantic’s No-Freeze Shelter to curate the exhibition Displaced: Perspectives from Within.
-The exhibition’s opening reception will be on Friday, December 13th, 2013 from 4–6 pm in the new Student Art Gallery Shafer 114.
-The exhibition runs until January 30th, 2014.
+The exhibition is at the Willimantic Public Library through March.
+This exhibition was first shown at Eastern State University’s Shafer hall.

 The students in the course devised the theme, conducted the research.
 They were divided into museum departments and curated the works, condition reported, catalogued and labeled the images, prepared accompanying educational programming, promoted the exhibition, managed the budget, and then designed the exhibition, the flyers, didactics, and labels.
 They worked as a team to carefully install the exhibition and open it up for public viewing.

 This project is an example of community based learning—students who participated in the project learned first hand about this issue and the guests shared their creativity.